I am a huge fan of "The Elder Scrolls" series as well as all of the other great Bethesda titles.

 Should you choose to install your mods using installation management software, there are two main choices, Mod Organiser and Nexus Mod Manager.

-My hub introducing Nexus Mod Manager can be found here:
+My article introducing Nexus Mod Manager can be found here.

-- Has advanced features such as profiles which allow you to have different mods and ini files set-up for different profiles
+- Has advanced features such as profiles that allow you to have different mods and INI files set-up for different profiles.

-- Install it and launch it via its icon.
+- Install it and launch it by clicking on its icon.

 When you first launch it, you may get the below error.
-If you see this error, launch Skyrim until you see the menu inviting you to start a new game and quit Skyrim.
+If you see this error, launch Skyrim until you see the menu inviting you to start a new game, then quit.

 If you are using Mod Organizer, you need to add BOSS to it so that it can sort your load order (otherwise BOSS will not see any mods installed using Mod Organiser):

-BOSS now automatically updates itself, perform its checks, re-orders your mods and then opens up the results.
+BOSS now automatically updates itself, performs self-checks, re-orders your mods and then opens up the results.
 It will present you with three tabs:

-What we are looking for on this tab are:
+Here is what we are looking for in this tab: